 3) Nobody likes treatments that have really nasty side effects.

 So, in the early 1980’s, thinking that the blood supply was the key to navicular disease, and being acutely aware that administering warfarin was a pain in the backside, other British investigators proposed the use of isoxsuprine for the treatment of navicular disease.
 And they concluded that the drug was very effective, and that it made horses that they had diagnosed with navicular disease (whether they had it or not) go sound, and stay sound.
 Isoxsuprine was pretty cheap, and very safe, and could be given in pill format.
 It wasn’t a pain.
+And, even better, there was one small study that supported it’s use!

 And all was good (again).